What is Coronavirus (COVID-19)?

 - Clean surfaces with a disinfectant when anyone in your family is sick.

-- Wear a mask when you are out
+- Wear a mask covering your nose and mouth when you are out

 - Get your flu shot!